-Green Dot training helps individuals recognize the occurence or warning signs of 'red dot' behaviors, gives them tools they can safely use to respond to the unacceptable behaviors, minimizing their frequency and impact.
+Green Dot training helps individuals recognize the occurence or warning signs of hateful and hurtful 'red dot' behaviors, gives them tools they can safely use to respond to the unacceptable behaviors, minimizing their frequency and impact.
 It recognizes that it is normal to have barriers that make it hard to react 'in the moment' and emphasizes use of different kinds of responses to get around one's barriers and repond effectively and safely in different circumstances.
 These tools are often discussed as the three Ds: direct action, degelation, and distraction.

 In addition to these 'reactive' Green Dot behaviors, one learns where and how to do 'proactive' Green Dots.
 These are words or actions that set and signal the community norm that violence is not acceptable, and that make it clear that while no one can do everything, everyone can do something.

 Green Dot believes that when enough individuals each do small things, the result is positive culture change.